RichardLions/quadtree/README.md

 # Quadtree

-...
+This was inspired by [Quadtree](https://en.wikipedia.org/wiki/Quadtree).

 ## Setup

 This repository uses the .sln/.proj files created by Visual Studio 2022 Community Edition.
 Using MSVC compiler, Preview version(C++23 Preview).

+### SDL3
+Running the visualisation project will show the Quadtree running.

+Inputs:
+1 - Render Quadtree on/off
+2 - Render mouse position Quadtree test on/off
+Space - Pause the simulation on/off
+Enter - Switch between brute force collision tests and using Quadtree ESC - Shutdown

 ### Catch2
-The examples for how to use the pattern are written as Unit Tests.
+The examples for how to use the Quadtree are written as Unit Tests.

-Launching the program in Debug or Release will run the Unit Tests.
+Launching the test project in Debug or Release will run the Unit Tests.

 Alternative:
 Installing the Test Adapter for Catch2 Visual Studio extension enables running the Unit Tests via the Test Explorer Window.
 Setup the Test Explorer to use the project's .runsettings file.